k0s/mozmill/mozinfo/README.txt

 Command Line Usage
 ------------------

-MozInfo comes with a command line, ``mozmill`` which may be used to diagnose one's current system.
+MozInfo comes with a command line, ``mozinfo`` which may be used to diagnose one's current system.

 Example output::